BryanSchuetz/prime-mover/our-work.md

 sort: 2
 ---

 Below are a few examples of previous work.
 Read the brief, have a look at the screenshot, and click through to visit the live site.
-We'd love the chance to add some work for you.
+We'd love the chance to add some work for you to our book.
 <svg class="quark-small" viewBox="0 0 18 18" preserveAspectRatio="xMinYMax meet"><use xlink:href="#pbd"></use></svg><hr class="tilt">

 <div class="work-block">